 - Your house could have an Air Conditioning system that was never sized sufficiently to cool the square footage of the house.
 If you are considering upgrading to new Air Conditioning equipment this is the time to increase cooling capacity as well as its efficiency.

-Let a professional from AC Plus evaluate your home Air Conditioning system to offer suggestions on how to improve your cooling comfort and drive down those summer energy bills.
+Let a professional from AC Plus evaluate your home AC system performance to offer suggestions on how to improve your cooling comfort and drive down those summer energy bills.